ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 ```

-The input information, can in principle be anything, however over the decades we have learnt to represent it in some standardised format which is easily understood by computers.
-For most applications, the input can be broken down to a list or collection of simpler objects, and the simpler objects are either a number, or a text.
+The input information can in principle be anything, however over the decades we have learnt to represent it in some standardised format which is easily understood by computers.
+For most applications, the input can be broken down to a list or collection of simpler objects, and the simpler objects are either a number, or text.
 The numbers themselves can be integers, or real numbers.
 The text can be english, or any other language, and within each language, a text is an ordered sequence of characters of alphabets and symbols.

 ## Bit
-The smallest unit of input, logically for us, and also for a computer, is something called **bit** that is mapped to `True` or `False`.
-This minimalistic information exist as one of the two mutually exclusive possibilities.
-Below are some more examples of such pair of possible 'states'.
+The smallest unit of input, logically for us, and also for a computer, is something called a **bit** that can either be `True` or `False` - it exists in one of two possible *states*.
+Below are some more examples of such pairs of possible *states*.

 ```{mermaid}
 :align: center